bigskysoftware/hypermedia-systems-book/ch06-more-htmx-patterns.typ

 As we said, this functionality is very similar to what we needed for email validation.
-In fact, we can copy the `hx-trigger` attribute directly from our email validation example, with its small 200-millisecond delay, to allow a user to stop typing before a request is triggered.
+In fact, we can copy the `hx-trigger` attribute directly from our email validation example, with its small 200-millisecond delay, to wait for a user to stop typing before a request is triggered.

 This is another example of how common patterns come up again and again when